AdaCore/learn/courses/intro-to-ada/chapters/privacy.rst

     end My_Types.Ops;

 The declaration above triggers a compilation error, since type :ada:`Priv_Rec` is private.
-Because the visible part of :ada:`My_Types.Child` is also visible outside the child package, Ada cannot allow accessing private information in this part of the specification.
+Because the public part of :ada:`My_Types.Child` is also visible outside the child package, Ada cannot allow accessing private information in this part of the specification.